KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

 ### Fairness

-The frequency of the uploader selection should match with the voting power of that validator.
+The frequency of the uploader selection should match the voting power of that validator.
 Let $R$ denote the number of total rounds and $r$ the index of the current round.
 Let $N$ denote the number of total validators and $n$ the index of the n-th validator.

 The stake (+ delegation) of each validator for each round is given by